waggle-sensor/summer2021/Lee/nodered_examples/Node-RED_SAGE.md

 - http request node sends HTTP requests and returns the response.
 If the url is set to example.com/{{{topic}}}, it will have the value of msg.topic automatically inserted.
 More details are available by clicking the help icon on the right side bar.
 - Debug node displays the output.
 Two options "msg.payload" and "complete msg object" are utilized.
 - function node is used to split, change the data type to help query measurement.
-- The description of each node can be found the node's comment below.

 ## template.
 *